 Employment of veterinary assistants is projected to grow 19 percent from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.
 Vet assistants work in a variety of settings including animal hospitals and clinics, animal shelters, laboratories and zoos.
 Their work may be physically and emotionally demanding.
 The median annual wage in Connecticut is $32,545.

 Gain the knowledge and skills you’ll need for an entry-level position as a veterinary assistant.
 Our 14-week program will prepare you to become part of the veterinary team.
 Learn routine tasks used on a day to day basis to ensure quality pet care.
 Course components include Veterinary Front Office, Veterinary Assisting I & 2, Dental/Surgical Assisting and Veterinary Clinical Internship.
 This course is taught by a certified veterinary technician who is actively working in the industry.
 A passing grade of 70 or higher, 80% class attendance are necessary for successful completion of the course.

 Please be advised that if you have been convicted of a felony, you may not be eligible for clinical experiences, internships, externships or certifications associated with certain allied health courses or programs.
 Those with previous convictions may also find it difficult to secure employment within a health care setting.

 Total cost for the Veterinary Assistant program is $1159 (price subject to change).

-- Total cost includes tuition, textbook, navy blue scrub top, internship fee, and Essential Job Skills course.
+- Total cost includes tuition, textbook, and Essential Job Skills course.